Marky2813/Marky2813/README.md

 So I built an extension that shows you the city on hover

 [Visible](https://github.com/Marky2813/visible) - Focus timer for desktop
-A lightweight timer for deep work which shows you where you time was spent
+A lightweight timer for deep work which shows you where you time was spent.